 In addition to regulations in the United States, to market and sell our products in the European Union, many Asian countries and other jurisdictions, we must obtain separate regulatory approvals and comply with numerous and varying regulatory requirements, both from a clinical and manufacturing perspective.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
 Clinical trials accepted in one country may not be accepted by regulatory authorities in other countries.
 In addition, many countries outside the United States require that a product be approved for reimbursement before it can be approved for sale in that country.
 A product candidate that has been approved for sale in a particular country may not receive reimbursement approval in that country.
-We may not be able to obtain approvals from regulatory authorities or payor authorities or jurisdictions, and approval by one regulatory or payor authorities in other countries or jurisdictions or by the FDA.
+We may not be able to obtain approvals from regulatory authorities or payor authorities outside the United States on a timely basis, if at all.
+Approval by the FDA does not ensure approval by regulatory or payor authorities in other countries or jurisdictions, and approval by one regulatory or payor authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 We may not be able to file for regulatory approvals and may not receive necessary approvals to commercialize our products in any market.
 If we are unable to obtain approval of any of our product candidates by regulatory or payor authorities in the European Union, Asia or elsewhere, the commercial prospects of that product candidate may be significantly diminished.